 The Safer Living Foundation (SLF) is a charity established in 2014 by representatives from HMP Whatton, Nottingham Trent University, Nottinghamshire Police and the National Probation Service.
-The fundamental aim of the charity is to prevent further victims of sexual abuse by setting up and running prevention and rehabilitation projects for convicted and potential sexual offenders at risk of sexual offending.
+The fundamental aim of the charity is to prevent further victims of sexual abuse by setting up and running prevention and rehabilitation projects for those convicted of sexual offences as well as those at risk of sexual offending.

-Safer Living Foundation are looking for Circles Volunteers to work with adults and young people who have been convicted of sexual offences.
-They recruit volunteers in 3 different areas:
+The Safer Living Foundation are looking for Circles Volunteers to work with adults and young people who have been convicted of sexual offences or who have sexually problematic thinking.
+They recruit volunteers for these different projects:

-The prison model typically starts 3 months prior to an individual’s release from HMP Whatton and continues for approximately 18 months in the community after their release.
+The prison model typically starts 2 to 3 months prior to an individual’s release from HMP Whatton and continues for approximately 12 months in the community after their release.

 The community model typically starts once an individual is in the community.